tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 - NEW: Handles can now be toggled on/off from the NGUI menu.
 - NEW: Atlas maker will now be limited by max texture size, and will no longer make it possible to corrupt an atlas.
 - NEW: Warning will be shown on the panel if clipping is not possible (GLES 1.1).
-- NEW: Checkbox can now have fade in the checkmark instantly.
+- NEW: Toggle can now have fade in the checkmark instantly.
 - NEW: You can now leave C++ style comments (//) in the localization files.
 - NEW: You can now paste into input fields in stand-alone builds.
 - NEW: Added disabled state to UIImageButton (Nicki)